 This program incorporates both the classroom and behind-the-wheel components necessary for an individual to pass the DMV Knowledge and Skills Test.
 The learner who passes the DMV Test is awarded a Commercial Driver’s License – Class A.

 Offered in partnership with the Manufacturing Technology Center, NRCC offers a 12-week course for Lean Six Sigma Green Belt.
-The course presents the ASQ Lean Six Sigma body of knowledge in a simulation workshop application oriented manner using project simulation that takes the participants through the D-M-A-I-C process improvement methodology.
+The course presents the ASQ Lean Six Sigma body of knowledge in a simulation workshop application-oriented manner using project simulation that takes the participants through the D-M-A-I-C process improvement methodology.
 Participants interested in Six Sigma Green Belt certification are required to have three years industry experience.

 OSHA 10 and OSHA 30 courses are offered by NRCC.
 OSHA General Industry 10-Hour provides training for workers and employers on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces in general industry.
 The program also provides information regarding workers' rights, employer responsibilities, and how to file a complaint.